Financial-Times/origami/README.md

 ### Themes
-There is a default theme, which is appropriate for most sites, and there are specific themes available for b2b products and b2c products.
-If you want a new theme but aren't building a b2b or b2c product please [please raise an issue](../../issues).
+`o-header-services` offers theming for B2B or B2C products under FT.com.
 To add a theme to the header, add the appropriate class to a wrapping element.
 For example, for b2b that would be:

 ```diff
 +<header class='o-header-services o-header-services--b2b' data-o-component='o-header'>